2008–2009 neo-Nazi murders of Roma in Hungary: Debrecen

 In preparation for the crimes, the gang decided to hold a practise shooting.
 On June 2, 2008, after midnight, Árpád Kiss fired several shots at the refugee camp in Debrecen with one of the rifles.

 Galgagyörk

 Galgagyörk was chosen as the first location because there had been previous clashes between the ethnic Hungarian and Roma communities, which were heavily reported in the press.
 More specifically, the men learned of it from a report on Echo TV about an ethnic Hungarian family being driven out of their homes and the involvement of the Magyar Gárda.
-While the people who had forced the family to leave were never identified, the gang nevertheless decided to opt for an attack on the local gypsies.
+While the people who had forced the family to leave were never identified, the gang nevertheless decided to opt for an attack on the local Roma community.

 On July 21, 2008, the Kisses and Pető opened fire on several residential buildings and breaking several windows.
 While several people, including minors, were present during the attacks, no injuries were reported.
-The attack was considered a failure, as the press erroneously considered that this might've been caused by a local feud between residents.
+The attack was considered a failure, as the press erroneously considered that this might have been caused by a local feud between residents.